yoonju88/next_blog/README.md

 ## 📧 Contact

-If you have questions or suggestions about this project, please open an issue!
+If you have questions or suggestions about the project, please open an issue!

 ---

-**⭐ If this project helped you, please give it a star!**
+**⭐ If this project was helpful, please give it a star!**